Escaped murderer Danelo Cavalcante captured

 POTTSTOWN, Pa.
-(AP) — An escaped murderer was captured Wednesday after eluding hundreds of searchers for two weeks, bringing relief to anxious residents of southeastern Pennsylvania who endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.
+(AP) — An escaped murderer was captured Wednesday after eluding hundreds of searchers for two weeks, a conclusion that brought relief to anxious residents of southeastern Pennsylvania who had endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.

-Authorities used thermal imaging from aircraft to pinpoint a possible location and then used ground forces to capture escaped inmate Danelo Souza Cavalcante, a law enforcement official told The Associated Press on Wednesday on condition of anonymity to discuss the operation, which played out over several hours.
+Danelo Souza Cavalcante’s heat signal was picked up around 1 a.m. from an aircraft, but storms prevented teams from continuing to track him until the morning, Pennsylvania State Police Lt.
+Col. George Bivens said.
+In the meantime, tactical teams secured the area, and later moved in with search dogs, Bivens said at a news conference.

+“The were able to move in very quietly.
+They had the element of surprise.
+Cavalcante did not realize he was surrounded until that had occurred,” Bivens said.

+Cavalcante — still armed with the rifle — tried to escape by crawling through thick underbrush, Bivens said, and he continued to resist as he was taken into custody after 8 a.m.
+He was bitten by a police dog and suffered a minor wound, he said.

-State police announced Cavalcante’s capture on social media on Wednesday, as the search entered its 14th day.
+State police had announced Cavalcante’s capture on social media earlier Wednesday, as the search entered its 14th day.
+Bivens said police will discuss new charges with county prosecutors.

-“Shortly after 8 a.m., our suspect was captured,” Gov. Josh Shapiro, backed by officers from the state, county and federal governments, said at a news conference.
-“Thank God there were no injuries to law enforcement or the public.”
-He said no shots were fired during the capture.

 Aerial footage from WPVI-TV news showed an armored vehicle with Cavalcante arriving at the Pennsylvania State Police barracks at Avondale.
 A handful of officers pulled from the back of the vehicle and quickly led him into the building.
 He was handcuffed and wrapped in what appeared to be a thermal blanket.